vfmd/vfmd-spec/doc/userguide.md

     Outside the blockquote
     </div>

-To correctly include the HTML block within the blockquote, please use the `>` prefix for all the lines in the HTML block (or atleast for any line following a blank line in the HTML block).
+To correctly include the HTML block within the [blockquote], please use the `>` prefix for all the lines in the HTML block (or atleast for any line following a blank line in the HTML block).